ncredinburgh/JavaForSmallTeams/tests/10_think_units_not_methods.md

 We would most likely write something that looked like our 2nd simpler version of `ThingaMeBob` and a test that looked something like `ThingAMeBobTest`.

-Perhaps we'd are then asked to add support for another 10 operations.
-We might leave our design fundamentally the same.
+If we were then asked to add support for another 10 operations, we might leave our design fundamentally the same.

 What if a new requirement came for the behaviour in `ThingAMeBob` to be more dynamic, with different operations being enabled and disabled at runtime?